-The most acceptable grounds for protest are eligibility issues.
+Protests are limited to player and coaches eligibility issues.
+Officials' calls are final and shall not be protested under any circumstances.
 An official protest must be done via NORDC Athletic Protest Form and followed by the rules and guidelines associated thereof (see appendix section).